jimenasalinasgroppo/MDEF/docs/term3/03-Prototyping For Design.md

 ##Day 4 - Blender as interface
 During this session Victor showed us integrations of Python and Blender.
 The one that stood out for me the most was using the cell phone's sensors to make the Blender image move as the cell phone is also rotated and moved.
 I did not know these types of syncs were possible using Blender and Python and gave me curiosity to explore more, especially since I'm interested in learning how to model on Blender animations and renders that can be used for product design and pitching product ideas.

+The class was spent trying to control LED strips using a combination of Blender and Arduino.

 ![](../images/MT03/blender2.jpeg)
 ![](../images/MT03/blender3.jpeg)